-Columbia and Barnard policy on academic integrity require that you do not represent the work of others as your own.
-All work needs to reflect your own personal language level.
-Extensive use (= translation of a sentence and/or more) of a translation tool such as Google translate will not help you learn and violates academic integrity.
+The Columbia and Barnard Policy on Academic Integrity forbids students to hand in work (homework, vocabulary lists, essays, etc.) that has been edited by a tutor or in any way authored or rewritten by someone other than the student.
+It is crucial that all work is completed by the students themselves and reflect their personal language level.
+Please note that extensive use (= translation of a sentence and/or more) of a translation tool such as Google translate violates academic integrity.
 If you feel you need tutoring, speak to your instructor or contact Jutta Schmiers-Heller (js2331) at Columbia or Irene Motyl-Mudretzkyj (imudretz@barnard.edu) for Barnard for permissible tutoring guidelines.
+Please also visit the following websites on academic integrity and the honor code: